nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `find ATTRIBUTE_1:SEARCH_PHRASE ATTRIBUTE_2:SEARCH_PHRASE ...`

-If you provide different attributes in the command, tasks that match all attributes will be displayed.
+If different attributes are provided in the command, tasks that match all attributes will be displayed.
-If you provide multiple search phrases of the same attribute, tasks that match any of the search phrase of the same attribute will be displayed.
+If multiple search phrases of the same attribute are provided in the command, tasks that match any of the search phrase of the same attribute will be displayed.

 Available attributes in v1.3 include: